 While many plants die from disease or wither from lack of water or nutrients and fall to the earth and decompose, dying or unstable trees pose a greater risk to people and property nearby.
-When they reach a literal tipping point because of internal decay or a disintegrating root system, they fall.
+There are many factors that can cause a tree to fall, such as internal decay or a disintegrating root system.
 This can damage your home, affect a neighbor’s property, hurt someone nearby, and leave you without clear recourse.
 For those looking for guidance, learn these three steps of what to do when your tree falls.

 Take Stock of Property Damage and Present Risks